Home

 Some Rights Reserved

-"And I have been drunk now for over two weeks, I passed out and I rallied and I sprung a few leaks."
+1. "And I have been drunk now for over two weeks, I passed out and I rallied and I sprung a few leaks."

 A Pirate Looks at Forty

-This is one of my favorite lines because it reminds me of my visits to the Caribbean islands and being relaxed and keeping a near perpetual buzz while there.
+This is one of my favorite Jimmy Buffett lyrics because it reminds me of my visits to the Caribbean islands and being relaxed and keeping a near perpetual buzz while there.
 While I cannot say that I have ever been drunk for 2 weeks, five or six days of feeling good is not a stretch.
 The double entendre of "sprung a few leaks" makes me smile every time I hear it.

 Margaritaville